-The person-level weight for MEPS Panel 11 was developed using the MEPS Round 1 person-level weight as a "base" weight.
-For key, in-scope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Round 2 and the 2006 portion of Round 3 as well as raking to the same population control figures for December 2006 used for the MEPS Panel 10 weights.
-The same five variables employed for Panel 10 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 11 raking.
-Similarly, for Panel 11, key, responding persons not in-scope on December 31, 2006 but in-scope earlier in the year retained, as their final Panel 11 weight, the weight after the nonresponse adjustment.
+The person-level weight for MEPS Panel 14 was developed using the MEPS Round 1 personlevel weight as a "base" weight.
+For key, in-scope RU members who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Round 2 and the 2009 portion of Round 3 as well as raking to the same population control figures for December 2009 used for the MEPS Panel 13 weights.
+The same five variables employed for Panel 13 raking (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 14 raking.
+Similarly, for Panel 14, key, responding persons not in-scope on December 31, 2009 but in-scope earlier in the year retained, as their final Panel 14 weight, the weight after the nonresponse adjustment.

-Note that the MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2005 for Panel 10 and 2006 for Panel 11).
+Note that the MEPS Round 1 weights incorporated the following components: the original household probability of selection for the NHIS; ratio-adjustment to NHIS-based national population estimates at the household (occupied dwelling unit) level; adjustment for nonresponse at the dwelling unit level for Round 1; and poststratification to figures at the family and person level obtained from the March CPS data base of the corresponding year (i.e., 2008 for Panel 13 and 2009 for Panel 14).

-3.2.3 The Final Weight for 2006
+3.2.3 The Final Weight for 2009

-Variables used in the establishment of person-level control figures included: poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, non-Hispanic with black as sole reported race, non-Hispanic with Asian as sole reported race, and other); sex; and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2006 is 295,668,762 (PERWT06F>0 and INSC1231=1).
-In addition, the weights of two groups of persons who were out-of-scope on December 31, 2006 were poststratified.
+The composite weights of two groups of persons who were out-of-scope on December 31, 2009 were poststratified.
 Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-Those who died while in-scope during 2006 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
-Separate control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.
-The sum of the person-level weights across all persons assigned a positive person level weight is 299,267,035.
+Those who died while in-scope during 2009 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.

+Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2009 is 302,964,200 (PERWT09F>0 and INSC1231=1).
+The sum of person-level weights across all persons assigned a positive person level weight is 306,660,588.